-diagramming special relativity in the absolute frame of reference.
+diagramming special relativity in an absolute frame of reference

 This diagram will be animated further down the page.